albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 VORDME and VORTAC) may differ from the actual declination in a simulator region as it does in reality.
-The calibration of a VOR might be very old while the real declination in the environment changed in the meantime due to the wandering of the magnetic pole.
+The calibration of a VOR might be very old while the real declination in the environment changed in the meantime due to the wandering of the magnetic poles.
 Therefore, magnetic course values might differ.
 This can result in strange course readings in flight plans.